Sardar Azmoun: Sporting interests

 Outside of his footballing life, Azmoun is a keen equestrian, and is active in thoroughbred horse racing and breeding.
 He owns the Serik Horse Complex, a major horse racing and breeding complex based in his hometown of Gonbad-e Kavus.
 In a February 2022 interview Azmoun said that he owns 52 horses.
 In 2020, he bought the Australian thoroughbred horse Serlik for $500,000; Serlik is trained by Australian jockey Michelle Payne.
 In 2021, Azmoun bought a second Australian horse for $70,000, a Palentino colt also to be trained by Payne.

 Azmoun is also the owner of Serik Gonbad Kavus Women's Volleyball Club in Iran.
 As of the 2022–23 season, the team will participate in Iran Women's Volleyball Premier League.

+Activism

+In September 2022 during the Mahsa Amini "Woman Life Freedom" protests, Azmoun posted a message of solidarity on Instagram,stating: “At worst I’ll be dismissed from the national team.
+No problem.
+I’d sacrifice that for one hair on the heads of Iranian women.
+This story will not be deleted.
+They can do whatever they want.
+Shame on you for killing so easily; long live Iranian women.”
+Also during the Mahsa Amini "Woman Life Freedom" Protests Azmoun supported fellow footballer Amir Reza Nasr Azadani, who was jailed as a result of the protests, by posting a picture of the latter with calls for the authorities to not execute Azadani.

+Due to his online activism, in 2022, Azmoun's spot on the World Cup squad was a point of major friction.
+Despite reports that Iranian authorities pressured Iran's manager Carlos Queiroz to drop him for supporting the Mahsa Amini protests, Queiroz reportedly threatened to resign to ensure Azmoun's inclusion.